 Conservation treatments on an individual and batch basis

-The primary aim of conservation treatment of Harvard's bound special collections, always undertaken in consultation with and with the approval of the custodian of the collection, is to stabilize them for access and to prevent further damage or deterioration.
+The primary aim of conservation treatment of Harvard's bound special collections, always undertaken in consultation with and with the approval of the custodian of the collection, is to stabilize them for access and prevent further damage or deterioration.
 Improvement in the aesthetic appearance of a volume may be a secondary goal.
 Treatments are normally done on individual items or on batches of objects of a similar type and condition.
-Typical treatments include actions to remove old, damaging or non-functional repairs; reattach loose or broken boards; repair or replace sewing; mend and/or reattach loose leaves; improve book openings through spine lining and joint configurations, mend tears and splits to paper, parchment or binding; construct new bindings; compensate for losses and consolidate flaking and powdering media.
-This service includes consultation for projects involving imaging of fragile, damaged or difficult to handle bound special collections material, items requested for exhibition or loan or particular classroom uses.
+Typical treatments include actions to remove old, damaging, or non-functional repairs; reattach loose or broken boards; repair or replace sewing; mend and/or reattach loose leaves; improve book openings through spine lining and joint configurations; mend tears and splits to paper, parchment or binding; construct new bindings; compensate for losses; and consolidate flaking and powdering media.
+This service includes consultation for projects involving imaging of fragile, damaged, or difficult-to-handle bound special collections materials, as well as items requested for exhibition, loan, or particular classroom uses.

 Protective housing of individual books and manuscripts

-Bound volumes stored in chemically or physically inadequate or inappropriate housings are at greater risk for on-going deterioration and damage than are those stored properly.
-Preservation assessments of the present housing of individual objects or collections will permit the development of a re-housing strategy that will optimize storage in the most cost-effective and space-conscious way for each repository, collection and/ or unique object.
-Housings may vary from mylar book jackets, to phase boxes or folders in document boxes to cloth covered drop spine boxes.
+Bound volumes stored in chemically or physically inadequate or inappropriate housings are at greater risk for ongoing deterioration and damage than are those stored properly.
+Preservation assessments of the present housing of individual objects or collections will permit the development of a re-housing strategy that will optimize storage in the most cost-effective and space-conscious way for each repository, collection and/or unique object.
+Housings may range from mylar book jackets to phase boxes or folders in document boxes to cloth covered drop spine boxes.
 These are usually contracted out, but we can provide assistance for this task.

 Presentations and workshops